aquilesC/aquiles.me/content/essays/_How to incentivize a scipreneurial path.md

 What helps the most are relatable role models.
 Inviting a *professor* to explain how they started a company will not help a PhD or postdoc.

-Inviting the founder of a multi-billion company can be inspiring, but it can alienate those who are thinking smaller, as most starting entrepreneurs.
+Inviting the founder of a multi-billion company can be inspiring, but it can alienate those who are thinking smaller, as most starting entrepreneurs do.

 The challenges scipreneurs face at the beginning normally revolve around understanding customers and their market.
 Planning and executing the development of an MVP.
 And, perhaps more importantly, **breaking free of the academic approach** to problem solving.
 These are challenges that are not solved by *teaching skills*, but they can be tackled with practice **and guidance**.